larskaare/pawa-system-testing/slides/content/intro.md

 - Wrapping up
 - Q&A

-Slides / code will be made available.<!-- .element: style="font-size:0.7em"-->
+Slides and code are open to all.<!-- .element: style="font-size:0.7em"-->